Talend/tacokit-se/migration-tester/README.md

 Final applications have to well decide which migration handlers to call and when save migrated data.
 For example, when we open a dataset form, if its associated connection need a migration, what is the desired behavior ?
 We automatically call the migration handler of the connection and save it ?
 Or we rely on an automatic migration at runtime, the migration will be saved only if we open /save the form of the migration ?

+The source connector will return a single row which is the received configuration.
+So it is possible to understand which migration handler has been called.
+Also, some newfield have been added :
+- xxx_incoming : the configuration recieved by the xxx migration handler
+- xxx_outgoing : the configuration after the migration

+Since version 100 of the connector, a new @Required property has been added in the connection (datastore) : dso_shouldNotBeEmpty.
+The connection migration handler set this property which is not set in previous version.
+An excetion is throw by the TCK framework if this prperty is not part of the configuration :
+`- Property 'configuration.dse.dso.dso_shouldNotBeEmpty' is required.`

+So for example, in the row returned by the source connector, the property `configuration.dse.dso.dso_shouldNotBeEmpty` is not present in `configuration.dse.dso.dso_incoming` but should be in `configuration.dse.dso.dso_outgoing`.